Anthony-Massaad/Elevator-Simulator/README.txt

 - TestScheduler: JUnit test for the Scheduler

+- TestFloorManager: JUnit test for the FloorManager

+- UDPBoth: receives and sends UDP messages

+- UDPImpl: formats messages to be able to send through UDP and sends and receives UDP messages

+- UDPReceive: receives UDP messages

+- UDPSend: sends UDP messages

 - sim.txt: The textfile containing the instructions to be parsed and sent to the elevator system.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------